dolanske/curry.js/README.md

 In the root folder reside `scripts.js` and `index.html` which serve as a basic scaffolding to your project.
 No other folder structure is recommended, you are free to do whatever you want.

-Within the `/curry` directory, you can find the `examples.js` folder which should give you an idea about the syntax.
-And feel free to fork and improve/update the library source files too.

 ---

 ### Hopes and thoughts